Countly/countly-sdk-documentation/android/current.md

 registerReceiver(messageReceiver, filter);</code></pre>
 <h2>Testing</h2>
 <p>
-  <span style="font-weight:400">You've probably noticed that we used <code>Countly.CountlyMessagingMode.TEST</code></span><span style="font-weight:400">&nbsp;in our example.
+  <span style="font-weight: 400;">You've probably noticed that we used <code>Countly.CountlyMessagingMode.TEST</code></span><span style="font-weight: 400;">&nbsp;in our example.
 That is because we are currently building the application only for testing purposes.
 Countly separates users who run apps built for test and for release.
 This way you'll be able to test messages before sending them to all your users.
-When releasing your app, please use <code>Countly.CountlyMessagingMode.PRODUCTION</code></span><span style="font-weight:400">.</span>
+When releasing your app, please use <code>Countly.CountlyMessagingMode.PRODUCTION</code></span><span style="font-weight: 400;">.</span>
 </p>
 <h2>Push Notifications localization</h2>
 <p>
-  <span style="font-weight:400">While push notification messages in Countly Messaging are properly localized, you may also localize the way notifications are displayed.
+  <span style="font-weight: 400;">While push notification messages in Countly Messaging are properly localized, you may also localize the way notifications are displayed.
 By default, Countly uses your application name for a title of the notification alert and the English word "Open" for the alert button name.
-If you would like to customize it, pass an array of <code>String</code></span><span style="font-weight:400">s to the <code>initMessaging</code></span><span style="font-weight:400">&nbsp;call, where the button name is the first value:</span>
+If you would like to customize it, pass an array of <code>String</code></span><span style="font-weight: 400;">s to the <code>initMessaging</code></span><span style="font-weight: 400;">&nbsp;call, where the button name is the first value:</span>
 </p>
 <pre><code class="java">String[] pushLocalizationArray = new String[]{"Open"};
 Countly.sharedInstance()